bmarolleau/cdp-mesh-tutorial/README.md

 ![Architecture Diagram](https://cloud.ibm.com/docs-content/v4/content/dc9841ac097f1ff1a66d327cb917ecd75f661510/solution-tutorials/images/solution57-openshift-service-mesh/Architecture.png)

-1. The admin provisions a Red Hat OpenShift on IBM Cloud cluster and installs the Service Mesh Operator along with other Telemetry Operators.
+1. `Admin` (you) provisions a Red Hat OpenShift cluster (if not already one) and installs the Service Mesh Operator along with other Telemetry Operators.
-2. Admin creates an `istio-system-teamX` namespace(project) and creates `ServiceMeshControlPlane`.
+2. `Admin` creates an `istio-system-teamX` namespace(project) and creates `ServiceMeshControlPlane`. `X` is your team number.
-3. Admin creates a `bookinfo-teamX` namespace with automatic sidecar injection enabled and deploys the BookInfo app (with four separate microservices) in to the Service Mesh.
+3. `Admin` creates a `bookinfo-teamX` namespace with automatic sidecar injection enabled and deploys the BookInfo app (with four separate microservices) in to the Service Mesh.
-4. Admin exposes the app for external traffic with the Istio Ingress Gateway.
+4. `Admin` exposes the app for external traffic with the Istio Ingress Gateway (optional).
-5. The user securely(HTTPS) accesses the application via browser.
+5. The user securely (HTTPS) accesses the application via browser.
-6. The admin monitors the health and performance of the microservices using the metrics, traces, logs.
+6. `Admin` monitors the health and performance of the microservices using the metrics, traces, logs, and perform fault injection tasks.

-### Access the cluster using the IBM Cloud Shell
+### Access the cluster

-From your **terminal**, create a project called bookinfo-teamX with `oc new-project` command.
+From your **terminal**, create a project called `bookinfo-teamX` with `oc new-project` command.
 The project will hold the application created after installing the service mesh.
 ```
 oc new-project bookinfo-teamX
 ```
 ## Step 1: Install Service Mesh - Istio

 In this section, you will install Service Mesh - Istio on the cluster.
-Installing the Service Mesh involves installing the Elasticsearch, Jaeger, Kiali and Service Mesh Operators, creating and managing a `ServiceMeshControlPlane` resource to deploy the control plane, and creating a `ServiceMeshMemberRoll` resource to specify the namespaces associated with the Service Mesh.
+Installing the Service Mesh involves installing the `Elasticsearch`, `Jaeger`, `Kiali` and `Service Mesh` Operators, creating and managing a `ServiceMeshControlPlane` resource to deploy the control plane, and creating a `ServiceMeshMemberRoll` resource to specify the namespaces associated with the Service Mesh.

 Note: Some of the projects have multiple operators.
-Be careful to install the ones specified below **Elasticsearch** - Based on the open source Elasticsearch project that enables you to configure and manage an Elasticsearch cluster for tracing and logging with Jaeger.
+Be careful to install the ones specified below :

+**Elasticsearch** - Based on the open source Elasticsearch project that enables you to configure and manage an Elasticsearch cluster for tracing and logging with Jaeger.

 **Jaeger** - Based on the open source Jaeger project, lets you perform tracing to monitor and troubleshoot transactions in complex distributed systems.